Morgan Stanley to pay $5 mln to settle CFTC case

 * Sareb close to auctioning 350 mln euro portfolio - source

-WASHINGTON, June 5 Morgan Stanley (MS.N) agreed to pay $5 million to settle charges brought by the Commodity Futures Trading Commission that it executed unlawful noncompetitive trades, the agency said on Tuesday.
+WASHINGTON, June 5 The U.S. Commodity Futures Trading Commission on Tuesday ordered Morgan Stanley to pay $5 million to settle charges it executed unlawful noncompetitive trades.

-The bank executed, processed and reported off-exchange futures trades to the Chicago Mercantile Exchange and Chicago Board of Trade as exchanges for related positions (EFRPs) over an 18-month period from 2008 to 2009, according to the CFTC.
+The CFTC said Morgan Stanley executed, processed and reported off-exchange futures trades to the Chicago Mercantile Exchange and Chicago Board of Trade as exchanges for related positions (EFRPs) over an 18-month period.

 The EFRPs constituted "fictitious sales" because the futures trades were executed noncompetitively and not in accordance with exchange rules, the CFTC said.